Health Policy And Management Accelerated Program

 Lydia Cavieux, M.P.A.

-The Accelerated MPH in Health Policy and Management is offered on-campus and in a fully online distance learning format.
+The Accelerated MPH in Health Policy and Management is offered as a blended program with a combination of on-campus and online classes (residency required).

 The accelerated MPH with a concentration in Health Policy and Management is offered on-campus and online in a 12-month format over 3 consecutive semesters (summer, fall, and spring).
 It is designed to complement the education of physicians and other healthcare practitioners by providing a deeper understanding of concepts and principles of public health, community outreach, and systems management.
 Graduates of our program will be focused on developing the skills needed to derive and implement solutions affecting healthcare from a policy, management and planning perspective.
 Graduates are able to deliver solutions to all areas of healthcare and in settings that are local, national or global in nature.